jordan-bird/eeg-feature-generation/README.md

 ## What is this?
 This script will take EEG brainwaves and create a static dataset through a sliding window approach.
 Overlapping windows consider wave data and many mathematical attributes are generated in order to describe the wave.
 This means for Machine Learning you're not classifying point-data and thus temporal techniques such as an LSTM are no longer necessary

+The script is set to resample and generate a dataset from the csv data format exported by Alexandre Barachant's [MuseLSL](https://github.com/alexandrebarachant/muse-lsl)

 ## Usage
 There is demo Muse EEG data under *dataset/original_data/*